 Why are UVA rays so bad?
 Even at low-level exposures, UVA light breaks down collagen, which causes wrinkles.
 Even worse, scientists have found that UVA is the main culprit for many melanomas because it reaches deep into the underlying support structure of the skin.
 Consequently, it is impossible to develop a tan without having at least some damage occurring to the skin.

 A lifetime of sun exposure can cause wrinkles, freckles, age spots and rough, dry skin.
 Sun exposure can also cause more-serious problems, such as skin cancer.

 By selecting appropriate clothing and applying proper sun protection, it is possible to enjoy outdoor activities in the sunshine, while still maintaining healthy and vibrant skin throughout life.

-Skin care top tips
+Summer skin care top tips

-- Over-exposure to the sun must be avoided at all ages, but more so as we mature
+- Over-exposure to the sun must be avoided at all ages, but more so as we mature.

-- Apply sunscreen to clean, dry skin
+- Apply sunscreen to clean, dry skin.

 - It is recommended to use a teaspoon of sunscreen for each limb.
 Most people do not apply enough sunscreen.

-- Don’t vigorously rub in sunscreen – most sunscreens absorb into the skin and need only to be spread around
+- Don’t vigorously rub in sunscreen – most sunscreens absorb into the skin and need only to be spread around.

 - Avoid going out in the sun between 10am and 4pm.
 If you have no choice, try to avoid the sun as much as you can, by seeking a shaded spot.